 Vestibular rehabilitation often involves therapist-guided movements of the head and/or eye, while orienting your body and head in various postures in an attempt to return you to your pre-symptomatic state.
 For example, BPPV is often treated with the Epley’s maneuver, which attempts to restore the correct position of small calcium crystals within your inner ear.
 Head positioning and body movement are combined to assist the crystals in their relocation.
 However, the Epley’s is often performed incorrectly, leading to lack of recovery or the possibility of increased symptoms.

 There is much more to vestibular rehabilitation than just the Elpey’s maneuver.
 Balance exercises, visual screening and exercises, as well as visual-vestibular integration tasks may be needed.
-Our physiotherapist Jessica Slivka has completed additional training in vestibular rehabilitation, and can help you address any problems you may be experiencing.
-Click here to read more about Jessica, or click the ‘book online’ button below to view her schedule online and make an online booking.
+Our physiotherapists Jessica Slivka and Catherine Fussell have completed additional training in vestibular rehabilitation, and can help you address any problems you may be experiencing.
+Click here to read more about Jessica and Catherine, or click the ‘book online’ button below to view their schedules online and make an online booking.

 HOW CAN I SEE A Physiotherapist?

 Book an appointment with our online booking system.